 Stairs and elevators are an unavoidable and unremarkable aspect of daily life.
 People use them every day without a second thought, trusting that they’re free of dangerous defects.
 In the vast majority of cases this is true.
 Unfortunately, even slightly faulty stairs and elevators can cause an accident, which can lead to serious injury.
 That’s why it’s important that everyone, both those responsible for stairs and elevators and those who use them, is aware of their rights and obligations under Australian law.

-There are many ways in which elevators or stairs might be defective and cause an injury.
+In what ways can elevators or stairs be defective?There are many ways elevators or stairs can be faulty and cause an injury.

-- Being wet and/or slippery;
+- Being wet and/or slippery

-- Lacking railings (or having faulty railings); and
+- Lacking railings (or having faulty railings), and

 - Being poorly lit.

-- Tripping hazards as people enter or exit;
+- Tripping hazards as people enter or exit

-- Door malfunctions; and
+- Door malfunctions, and

-- Abrupt stopping;
+- Abrupt stopping.

-Generally speaking, the owner or occupier of a property will have a ‘duty of care’ (or ‘responsibility’) to make sure that their elevators or stairs do not cause reasonably foreseeable accidents.
-This is especially true for businesses, but it can even apply to private homeowners.
+Who is responsible for maintaining elevators and stairs?Generally speaking, the owner or occupier of a property will have a ‘duty of care’ (a responsibility) to make sure that their elevators or stairs do not cause reasonably foreseeable accidents.
+This is especially true for businesses, but it can also apply to private homeowners.

 However, determining who is legally at fault for an accident is often far from clear-cut and requires the advice of a public liability expert.

 After an accidentIf your life, livelihood or health has been affected by a slip, trip or fall injury caused by a defective elevator or stair, you may have the right to claim compensation.

-Written by Shine Lawyers on .
-Last modified: February 13, 2018.
+Written by Shine Lawyers.
+Last modified: January 31, 2018.